How to … go about archiving

 The Institute for Historical research at UWC publishes the journal of historial research, Kronos.

-The Walton Collection is housed at the university of Stellenbosch Gericke Library.
+The James Walton Collection is housed at the Uiversity of Stellenbosch Library.

 UCT has an extensive manuscripts and archives collection and rare books collection.